 Another notable thing is that St. Helen is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, St. Helen’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-St. Helen is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, St. Helen does not have a public transit system used by locals to get to and from work.

-The per capita income in St. Helen in 2022 was $29,267, which is lower middle income relative to Michigan and the nation.
-This equates to an annual income of $117,068 for a family of four.
+The per capita income in St. Helen in 2022 was $30,264, which is lower middle income relative to Michigan and the nation.
+This equates to an annual income of $121,056 for a family of four.
 However, St. Helen contains both very wealthy and poor people as well.
+St. Helen also has one of the higher rates of people living in poverty in the nation, with 32.75% of its population below the federal poverty line.

 The people who call St. Helen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Helen residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in St. Helen include German, English, Irish, Polish, and French.
+Important ancestries of people in St. Helen include German, English, Irish, Hungarian, and Polish.

 The most common language spoken in St. Helen is English.
 Other important languages spoken here include Polish and Italian.